TECHNICAL:

 DIRECTORS STATEMENT

-I created No War Without Humans to confront the quiet violence of normalization—how we continue daily routines while war,
+I created No War Without Humans to confront the quiet violence of normalization—how we continue our daily routines while war, displacement, and collective suffering unfold just beyond the walls of our homes.

-My work often explores the emotional residue of systems—how power and fear seep into the domestic and intimate.
-I’m drawn to
+My work often explores the emotional residue of systems—how power, fear, and policy seep into the domestic and intimate.
+I’m drawn to surrealism not as escape, but as emotional truth.
+In this film, I use rhythm, metaphor, and poetic logic to expose what we’ve repressed.